-Students may apply to the OII's Graduate Studies Committee for the oral examination to be held not later than a certain date, provided that this date is not less than one calendar month after the date on which the thesis has been received at the Examination Schools or after the date on which the examiners have agreed to act, whichever is the later.
+Students may apply to the OII's Graduate Studies Committee for the oral examination to be held not later than a certain date, provided that this date is not less than one calendar month after the date on which the thesis has been submitted or after the date on which the examiners have agreed to act, whichever is the later.
+The minimum time between both examiners receiving the official digital copy of the thesis and a viva date remains at four weeks.

 Applications for time-limited vivas can be made on the Application for Appointment of Examiners form at the same time as the main submission; please notify the DPhil Coordinator (dphil@oii.ox.ac.uk) if you are making such an application.
 If the committee is satisfied that there are special circumstances justifying this application, it will ask the examiners to make arrangements to enable the oral examination to be held within the period specified.